Bún Sườn Dọc Mùng Recipe

 A More Decadent Variation You Should Try

-As the trotter cooks, it will release collagen into the broth, giving it a rich, silky texture.
-The meat itself becomes incredibly tender, almost melt-in-your-mouth, and brings an additional layer of flavor and texture to the soup.
+As it cooks, the trotter releases collagen, giving the broth a rich, silky texture.
+The meat becomes tender and melt-in-your-mouth, adding an extra layer of flavor and texture to the soup.

 FAQs